dinamitebla/Weekly-Backup-for-Linux/README.md

 Follow [this](https://stackoverflow.com/questions/12973777/how-to-run-a-shell-script-at-startup) tutorial

 # How to customize it:
+You can customize this file the way you want.
+Below are some examples:
 ## Encrypt your zip file:
 Use the --password option (usage: --password <password>).
 Beware of the fact that using this metod your password is in the clear and everyone with access to the bash file could read it.